HGV Turns Left Into Path of Cyclist Causing Accident

 Significant Dangers to Cyclists When Turning Left at Junctions

 One of the most frightening dangers associated with cyclists is when a Heavy Goods Vehicle (HGV) is turning left at a road junction ahead of a cyclist is intends to carry on straight across the road.
 This is because of the inherent blind spots when driving large vehicles, such as HGVs, busses, coaches, skip carriers and large vans where cyclists may be entirely unseen by the driver.
 In the case of a left turn, the cyclist might find themselves positioned in a blind spot, making them vulnerable to a potential collision.
-Often this type of accident is quite common and as a result our fatal cycle accident compensation solicitors will often be instructed to make a claim.
+Often this type of accident is quite common and as a result our bike accident solicitors will often be instructed to make a claim.

 The discrepancy in size and visibility between a cyclist and an HGV exacerbates the risk, as the cyclist may go unnoticed by the HGV driver, leading to tragic consequences.
 Mitigating this danger requires heightened awareness from both cyclists and HGV drivers, as well as the implementation of effective infrastructure and signaling measures to enhance visibility and communication at road junctions.
 Safety education and adherence to traffic regulations become paramount to reduce the likelihood of accidents arising from these challenging scenarios.